cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 ##### Container Options

-This section provides options to configure the container settings to host the application.
+We can also configure the container settings to host the application.
+Below options are available for selection.

 * Proxy Server - Apache, Nginx
 * Gzip Compression
 * Initial JVM Heap Size